Red Dawn (2012 film): Plot

+The group acquires weapons, and establishes a base in an abandoned mine.
+Under Jed's training the group, called the Wolverines after their school mascot, stages guerrilla attacks on soldiers and collaborators, including Pete, who is killed in a bomb blast.
+Jed finds Russian Spetsnaz working with the North Koreans.
+Matt frees Erica, but Greg is killed and Cho retaliates with artillery fire, destroying their base and killing Danny and Julie.

-The Wolverines eventually encounter Marine Sergeant Major Andrew Tanner and two other Marines, Corporal Smith, and Sergeant Hodges.
-They reveal that the Russian-backed North Korean invasion used an EMP weapon that crippled the U.S. electrical grid and military, followed by landings along the east and west coasts (Camp Pendleton is hinted by the Marines as having been destroyed in the invasion, as most likely the rest of coastal Southern California), with American counterattacks eventually halting their advances, leaving an area stretching from Michigan to Montana and Alabama to Arizona as "Free America", using the Rocky Mountains in the west and the Appalachians in the east as geographic buffers, as pockets of patriotic guerrillas in the Cascades and the Sierra Nevada mountains, and in Florida continue to fight.
-They also reveal that Captain Cho's suitcase contains an EMP-resistant radiotelephone, that if captured would enable the U.S. command to listen in on enemy communication, and gain a tactical advantage in a counter-offensive.
-The Wolverines assist Tanner, Smith, and Hodges in infiltrating the local police station, the North Koreans' center of operations.
-They succeed in stealing the suitcase with Jed avenging his father's death by killing Cho, though Hodges is killed in the firefight.
+The surviving Wolverines meet U.S. Marines Sergeant Major Andrew Tanner, Corporal Smith, and Sergeant Hodges, who reveal the Russian-backed North Korean invasion used an electromagnetic pulse (EMP) weapon to disable the U.S. electrical grid, followed by landings along the east and west coasts.
+American counterattacks halted their advances, leaving an area from Michigan to Montana and Alabama to Arizona as "Free America," bounded by the Rocky Mountains and Appalachians.
+Resistance continues in occupied areas.
+The Wolverines learn Captain Cho's suitcase contains an EMP-resistant radiotelephone that U.S. command could use to advantage in a counter-offensive.
+The Wolverines help Tanner, Smith, and Hodges infiltrate the North Koreans' operation center, steal the suitcase and kill Cho.
+Hodges dies in the firefight.

-After they successfully escape with the suitcase, the Wolverines and Marines regroup in a safe house.
-However, they are ambushed by Russian Spetsnaz and Jed is killed in the firefight.
-Matt and the rest of the group escape with the suitcase.
-Robert realizes that, during the escape from the police station, Daryl was tagged with a subcutaneous tracking device that the Russians used to find them.
-After some thought, Daryl accepts the fact that he cannot go on with them and decides to stay behind while the rest continue on to the Marines' extraction point.
+The Wolverines and Marines regroup at a safe house with the captured suitcase and are ambushed by Russian Spetsnaz, killing Jed.
+Matt and the group escape with the suitcase.
+Robert discover Daryl was tagged with a subcutaneous tracking device during the police station raid.
+Daryl stays behind to buy time for the others heading to the Marines' extraction point.

-Tanner and Smith depart in a UH-1 with the suitcase.
-The remaining Wolverines decide to stay behind and continue to fight, recruiting more members and raiding prisoner camps, with Matt now leading the effort to continue opposing the occupation.
-The flag of Free America is carried by patriots in a daring raid on a North Korean concentration camp in the final shot of the film.
+Tanner and Smith depart with the suitcase in a UH-1.
+The remaining Wolverines resolve to stay behind and continue fighting under Matt's leadership.